 Proposed name change of town of Marty- Hansen briefly discussed the request to change the name of the town of Marty, noting the SDBGN does not have decision making authority for requests to name cities, counties, or townships.
 The USBGN has dropped its study of the request to rename the town of Marty.

-Report from 2016 COGNA Conference-

-Vice Chair Vogt provided review of his attendance to the 2016 COGNA conference noting it was first time SD was represented at the conference.
+Report from 2016 COGNA Conference: Vice Chair Vogt provided review of his attendance to the 2016 COGNA conference noting it was first time SD was represented at the conference.
 USBGN is very supportive of the SDBGN public involvement process, most states are more cumbersome and bureaucratic in how they study and decide name changes.
 The conference focuses on geographic features considered in the home state hosting the conference and also hold a meeting of the USBGN.

 Chair Hansen discussed selecting a SDBGN representative to attend the COGNA Conference on May 8-12 2017 in Richmond VA.